rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl040.png "Create app")

-   We see the cloudantNoSQLDB environment variable, that will be passed to the breadboxportal Cloud Foundary application, so that credentials don’t need to be in the code.
+   We see the cloudantNoSQLDB environment variable that will be passed to the breadboxportal Cloud Foundary application, so that credentials don’t need to be in the code.
 It’s a little odd that the VCAP_SERVICE environment variable above isn’t cloudantconfig, to match the service name, but it works somehow.  ;-)

    ![alt text](images/vsl041.png "Create app")